 Flood is a natural even which has always been an integral part of geological history of earth.
 It occurs along rivers, streams and lacks.

-- Most of the hydraulic are designed on flood record.
+- Most of the hydraulics are designed on flood records.

-- Small hydraulic structures are based on a minimum of 25 years flood records e.g all structure constructed in the canal, soil conservation practices etc.
+- Small hydraulic structures are based on a minimum of 25 years of flood records e.g. all structures constructed in the canal, soil conservation practices, etc.

-- Medium type structures are mainly based on 50 years flood records e.g culverts, drainage structures and waterway structures.
+- Medium-type structures are mainly based on 50 years of flood records e.g. culverts, drainage structures, and waterway structures.

-- Large irrigation projects are based on 100 years of flood record e.g Dams, reservoirs, headwork’s, barrages.
+- Large irrigation projects are based on 100 years of flood records e.g. Dams, reservoirs, headworks, and barrages.

-Intensive rainfall and high melting of snow are two main causes of flood.
+Intensive rainfall and high melting of snow are the two main causes of floods.

 - Intensive rainfall: